-DEV-O-O1 Öhoka Development Area A development one that one idea for a community of the co A development area that provides for a comprehensive masterplanned expansion of Ōhoka that: 1. is sympathetic to, and integrated with, the existing settlement, 2. delivers high quality urban design outcomes that reflect and enhance the characteristics of the existing settlement, 3. enables the establishment of limited commercial activities to provide for day-to-day convenience needs of an expanded local community, 4. is integrated with the transport network ensuring safe and efficient travel for all transport modes, 5. supports residents to reduce their greenhouse gas emissions, 6. enables education facilities, a retirement village, and a polo field and ancillary activities and facilities, and 7. delivers ecological enhancement and recreational amenities.
+DEV-O-O1 Öhoka Development Area A development area that provides for a comprehensive masterplanned expansion of Ōhoka that: 1. is sympathetic to, and integrated with, the existing settlement, 2. delivers high quality urban design outcomes that reflect and enhance the characteristics of the existing settlement,

+- 3. enables the establishment of limited commercial activities to provide for day-to-day convenience needs of an expanded local community, - 4. is integrated with the transport network ensuring safe and efficient travel for all transport modes, - 5. supports residents to reduce their greenhouse gas emissions, - 6. enables education facilities, a retirement village, and a polo field and ancillary activities and facilities, and - 7. delivers ecological enhancement and recreational amenities.